mmuratarat/mmuratarat.github.io/_posts/2019-10-02-multi-class-classification.md

 Although many classification problems can be defined using two classes (they are inherently multi-class classifiers), some are defined with more than two classes which requires adaptations of machine learning algorithm.

 Logistic Regression can be naturally extended to multi-class learning problems by replacing the sigmoid function with the softmax function.
 The KNN algorithm is also straightforward to extend to multiclass case.
 When we find $k$ closest examples using a distance metric such as Euclidean Distance, for the input $x$ and examine them, we return the class that we saw the most among the $k$ examples.
 Multi-class labeling is also trivial with Naive Bayes classifier.
-For each test example $i$, and each class $c$, you want to find $\arg \max_{c} P(\text{class}_{c} \mid \text{data}_{i})$.

 SVM cannot be naturally extended to multi-class problems.
 Other algorithms can be implemented more efficiently in the binary case.
 What should you do if you have a multi-class problem but a binary classification learning algorithm?